-On November 15, 2017 Amsterdam had the honour to host the sixteenth News Xchange annual conference, that took place at the historical building at the Beurs van Berlage.
-The event, started off in Ljubljana Slovenia in 2002, gathers more than 600 international media experts, including journalists, bloggers and start-up entrepreneurs every year.
+On November 15, 2017 Amsterdam had the honour to host the sixteenth News Xchange annual conference, that took place at the historic building at the Beurs van Berlage.
+The event started in Ljubljana Slovenia in 2002, gathers more than 600 international media experts, including journalists, bloggers and start-up entrepreneurs every year.
 The aim is to discuss new ideas, thus being inspired by the others’ points of view through “the art of conversation”.
 An intellectual lounge welcomed hundreds of people for a two-day meeting, focusing on the future of journalism, and the undeniable implications of living in the digital age.

-These are some of the questions that Amy Selwyn, News Xchange Managing Director, together with speakers from broadcasting companies such as CNN, AFP, and ABC News, has tried to answer, favoured by an intimate atmosphere, where dialogue appears to be possible despite different cultural backgrounds.
+These are some of the questions that Amy Selwyn, News Xchange Managing Director, together with speakers from broadcasting companies such as CNN, AFP, and ABC News, has tried to answer, favored by an intimate atmosphere, where dialogue appears to be possible despite different cultural backgrounds.

 Hard times for… journalists!
 But is the situation seriously as bad as they say?
-Generally speaking, the XXI century has been labelled as the end of traditional journalism.
+Generally speaking, the XXI century has been labeled as the end of traditional journalism.
 The downturn of the print, giving way to the spread of technology within the media environment, represents a turning point of epochal magnitude for the history of the so-called Fourth Estate.
 The new equipment and platforms available, on which the greatest part of this sector appears to be investing at the moment, make journalism faster, and cheaper.
 Consequently, more money is employed to form generations of future journalists, developing multitasking skills suitable for the demands of a modern information market.